CiscoDevNet/intersight-powershell/docs/Initialize-IntersightStorageRemoteKeySetting.md

 ```

 ### -ExistingKey
 Current Security Key Passphrase which is already configured on the server.
+From the security context, the passphrase should be at least 8 characters long and should include at least one uppercase letter, one lowercase letter, one number, and one special character.

 ```yaml
 Type: string